Does insurance cover acupuncture?

 How does Acupuncture Work?

 Acupuncture has been widely studied and proven effective in the treatment many conditions.
 How does it work physiologically?
-Acupuncture stimulate the central nervous system.
+Simply put, acupuncture stimulates the central nervous system.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes stimulate the body's natural healing abilities and promote physical and emotional well-being.
 Acupuncture has been shown to reduce inflammation, increase blood flow to the area of pain, stimulate the immune system, calm the nervous system, stimulate the release of dopamine and other pain relieving neurotransmitters in the brain, balance hormones, and release bound up muscular and fascial tissue.
 In fact, many acupuncture points are located at muscle motor points or trigger points, that when released, can restore healthy muscle function.
-Through all of these physiological effects, acupuncure restores balance within your body.
+Through all of these physiological effects, acupuncure restores balance and function within your body.

 What does Acupuncture Treat?